 To be successful in this programme you will need to have an interest in learning, show motivation to acquire new work and improved social skill, be able to learn in a group environment, demonstrate mature appropriate behaviour, be respectful of others and the environment, have number and letter recognition and basic computer skills.

 This programme is available as part of our Secondary Tertiary Courses which helps Year 11-13 students move smoothly from school into tertiary study or work.
 Students can complete each course individually or all the courses to recieve the qualification.
-These courses can be funded through secondary schools through negotiation with the Youth Transition team.
-To enquire, contact firstname.lastname@example.org .
+These courses can be funded through secondary schools through negotiation with our Youth Team.
+To enquire, contact email@example.com .

 Significant changes have been made to this programme, before applying please contact the programme leader Barbara Ross-Davis on 03 940 8195 for details.

 To complete this Certificate you are required to complete a minimum total of 40 credits.
 Please browse the guide below to view the course options currently available within this qualification.